Adrenocorticotropic hormone

 What is adrenocorticotropic hormone?

 Adrenocorticotropic hormone is made in the corticotroph cells of the anterior pituitary gland.
-It is secreted in several intermittent pulses during the day into the bloodstream and transported around the body.
-Like cortisol, levels of adrenocorticotropic hormone are generally high in the morning when we wake up and fall throughout the day and lowest during sleep.
+It is secreted in intermittent pulses during the day into the bloodstream and transported around the body.
+Like cortisol, levels of adrenocorticotropic hormone are generally high in the morning when we wake up, then fall throughout the day and are lowest during the night.
 This is called a diurnal (circadian) rhythm.
-Once adrenocorticotropic hormone reaches the adrenal glands, it binds on to receptors causing the adrenal glands to secrete more cortisol, resulting in higher levels of cortisol in the blood.
+Once adrenocorticotropic hormone reaches the adrenal glands, it binds on to receptors causing the adrenal glands to secrete more cortisol, resulting in levels of cortisol in the blood to rise.
 It also increases production of the chemical compounds that trigger an increase in other hormones such as adrenaline and noradrenaline.

 How is adrenocorticotropic hormone controlled?